Fair Interventions in Weighted Congestion Games: Appendix

 \subsection{Additional material for Section~\ref{sec:taxes}}

 \begin{lemma} LP \eqref{eq:cvxprogram} can be solved efficiently to any precision in polynomial time. \end{lemma} \begin{proof} Denote $\mc{P}$ the polytope defined by inequalities \be

 \ee

-Let denote $H_r(y,v)$ for a given $(y,v)\in\mc{P}$ the minimal cost of the term of resource $r$ in the objective of LP \eqref{eq:cvxprogram}, i.e. the optimal cost of the following program whereas $(y,v)\in\mc{P}$ and $r\in\mc{R}$ are fixed \be \ee
+Let denote $H_r(y,v)$ for a given $(y,v)\in\mc{P}$ the minimal cost of the term of resource $r$ in the objective of LP \eqref{eq:cvxprogram}, i.e. the optimal cost of the following program whereas $(y,v)\in\mc{P}$ and $r\in\mc{R}$ are fixed \be \ee LP \eqref{eq:cvxprogram} can be equivalently written as \be